roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Giana's 3 Tests ****** byNonStopFunGuy© My slutty college girlfriend giggled, in part watching me brutally fuck Kitty, but also watching the husband's weird reaction.
+My slutty college girlfriend giggled, in part watching me brutally fuck Kitty, but also watching the husband's weird reaction.
 He was hard, his cock was tenting out his wet trunks.
 But he just stood there on his knees on the bed, gazing at the stud ram-fucking his horny wife on their marital bed, watching intently with every thrust I drove into the bitch.
 I could sense him watching, but I didn't stare back at him.
 His wife was mine, I didn't need to see what he thought about it.
 I offered my mouth to his wife, and she went for it, leaning up to close the gap, shoving her tongue in my mouth and French-kissing me madly, hungrily, moaning and using lots of tongue.
 The woman sure could kiss well.

  "Awww," I heard Giana moan aloud, "seems Kitty really likes Thom's cock!"
 She giggled again, almost a sneer.
 "David, too bad you don't have a big cock like Thom, I'd let you fuck me that way if you did."